Q: Where are lessons held?

 Q: The lessons are held in cafés in Central London – do you not receive unwanted attention?

-A: Close-up magic done over the table is very low-key and no one ever notices.
+A: Close-up magic done over the table is very low-key and no one ever notices (other people are deep in conversation or buried in their laptops).
 Lessons are usually held in large coffee chains where one can sit undisturbed for any length of time.
 This informality helps put students at ease and is a positive factor.

 Q: Do you teach only card tricks?